SYSCS_UTIL.BULK_IMPORT_HFILE system procedure imports data into

 skipSamplingparameter set to

 false; this procedure then samples and analyzes the data in your file and splits the data into temporary HFiles based on that analysis.
-Example 1: Automatic Splitting shows how to use the automatic splits computation built into the
+You’ll find an example in the Best Practices: Bulk Importing Flag Files chapter of our Best Practices Guide.

 You can pre-split your data by first creating a CSV file that specifies the split keys to use to perform the pre-splits, and then calling the